ammar-elmesaly/timestamp-project/timestamp_api_docs.md

-# Timestamp Microservice
+# 🕒 Timestamp Microservice

-This is a Node.js - Express practice project, simple timestamp microservice, source: https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is a simple Node.js + Express project that provides a timestamp microservice.
+It returns the Unix and UTC time for given date inputs.

-## Available Endpoints
+## 📌 Available Endpoints

 ### `GET /`

-- **Description**: Display example usage and output.
+- **Description**: Root route (optional UI or project intro).
+- **Returns**: Basic HTML or message.

 ---